 Organ failure prediction in intensive care

-This is an ongoing project funded by a grant from the Swiss National Science Foundation.
+This was funded by a grant from the Swiss National Science Foundation.

 Recurrent conditional GANs for synthetic medical data

 - (preprint) Hyland, Esteban, and Rätsch "Real-valued (Medical) Time Series Generation with Recurrent Conditional GANs", arXiv 2017.

 Explanation: Generative adversarial networks have been used to generate realistic data in domains like images and text, so we used the approach to create synthetic medical timeseries (specifically ICU data).
 We did this because sharing data in medicine is challenging (for good reason), so if one had a sufficiently realistic synthetic dataset it could be used for benchmarking and high-level model development.
 To achieve this we had to build a GAN for time-series (a recurrent GAN), come up with a way of evaluating the synthetic data, and consider privacy implications.
 We empirically evaluated memorisation in the GAN, and also trained it in a differentially private manner to ensure the sensitive training data would not be compromised.

 - Poster at the Machine Learning for Health workshop at NIPS 2017, also a single-slide spotlight.
 I also presented essentially the same poster at the WiML workshop at NIPS 2017.

 - Internal talk I gave at the Max Planck - ETH Centre for Learning Systems retreat in October 2017 - some gifs are broken, so you can look on the github repo.

 - Hyland and Rätsch.
 "Learning Unitary Operators with Help From u(n)", AAAI 2017.